University of Wisconsin Stout | Wisconsin's Polytechnic University

 2015-2016 - $415 per semester hour graduate credit ($1245 per course)

 Tuition is the same for Wisconsin residents, out-of-state and international students.

 eTextbooks are included in the tuition fee.

-No travel to campus for weekend, summer or night classes is required.
-Each course is 3 graduate credits.
+Totally online.
+No travel to campus is required.
+Nor weekend, summer or night classes.

 If you are teaching full-time, enrolling in one course per term is the recommendation of the reading faculty.
 Course assignments require posting responses on the discussion board, reading and replying to other participants' discussion postings, readings, assignments, and field experiences.